OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/post-boot-2.png)

-Optionally enter a name for the experiment and click Next.
+Optionally, enter a name for the experiment.
+If you are a member of multiple CloudLab projects, select the project "OCTFPGA".
+If you are a member of "OCTFPGA" only, then you will not see the project name as shown.
+This won't be an issue.
+Click Next.

 ![plot](images/post-boot-3.png)